 Feel free to send this to others you think might be interested in the topics.
 If you find these threads interesting and useful, you might want to add the Thursday Threads RSS Feed to your feed reader or subscribe to e-mail delivery using the form to the right.
 If you would like a more raw and immediate version of these types of stories, watch my Pinboard bookmarks (or subscribe to its feed in your feed reader).
-Items posted to my Pinboard bookmarks are also sent out as tweets; you can follow me on Twitter.
+Items posted to are also sent out as tweets; you can follow me on Twitter.
 Comments and tips, as always, are welcome.